sempernow/refpages/REFs/DNS.md

 ## Overview

-DNS is a hierarchical and distributed __name service__ AKA __directory service__ that provides a naming system for computers, services ans such on Internet Protocol (IP) networks.
+DNS is a hierarchical and distributed __name service__ AKA __directory service__ that provides a naming system for computers, services and such on Internet Protocol (IP) networks.
 It associates various information with domain names (identification strings) assigned to each of the associated entities.
-Most prominently, it __translates__ readily memorized __domain names to their numerical IP addresses__.
+Most prominently, it __translates__ readily memorized __domain names__ to numerical __IP addresses__.

 >Note that DNS is merely one sort of *directory service*.
-Other notable directory services include Microsoft [Active Directory](https://en.wikipedia.org/wiki/Active_Directory) (AD), which is a database and set of services, including that connect users with network resources.
+Other notable directory services include Microsoft [__Active Directory__](https://en.wikipedia.org/wiki/Active_Directory) (AD), which is a database and set of services, including that connect users with network resources.
 One of its "roles" is Active Directory Domain Services (AD DS), which is the <dnf title="Identity Provider">IdP</dfn> thereunder.

 ## Domain Name System Security Extensions ([__DNSSEC__](https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions "Wikipedia.org"))